zenaiev/hgg-2011/README.md

 ## Instructions how to run the analysis

-First you need to create the working area (his step is only needed the first time you setup this program).
+First you need to create the working area (this step is only needed the first time you setup this program).
 You can create the working area for this analysis on the VM which has other instances of CMSSW, just keep them in different directories.
 ```
 mkdir WorkingArea
 cd ./WorkingArea